DevExpress/devextreme-cli/README_DEVELOPERS.md

 # Modify an Application Template

-If you need to modify an application template, we recommend that you generate a real application based on this template and modify this application instead.
-This is easier because a real application can be run, and you can see how your modifications affect it, which would not be possible if you were to modify the template directly.
+Modifying an application template directly is not recommended.
+Instead, generate a real application based on this template and modify this application.
+This is easier because a real application can be run, and you can see how your modifications affect it.
+Follow these instructions:

-To modify an application template, follow these instructions:

 1. Generate an application based on the template in the `testing/sandbox` folder.
 2. Modify the application as required.